JuliaDynamics/ChaosTools.jl/docs/src/lyapunovs.md

   966.500 μs (10 allocations: 576 bytes) # on my laptop
 ```

-Here is an example of using [`reinit!`](@ref) to fastly iterate over different parameter values, and parallelize via `Threads`, to compute the exponents over a given parameter range.
+Here is an example of using [`reinit!`](@ref) to efficiently iterate over different parameter values, and parallelize via `Threads`, to compute the exponents over a given parameter range.

 ```@example MAIN